Head Barber Miles teaches you how to shave with a single bladed razor

 Step 8: Post-Shave Care

 After shaving, cool your skin down with a cold flannel for a few moments and rinse away any soap residue.
-Apply a liberal amount of Post-Shave Balm to soothe your face.
-If per chance you have any nicks, dab them with a Murdock Alum Bar to help them seal.
+Apply a liberal amount of Post Shave Balm to soothe your face.
+If by chance you have any nicks, dab them with a Murdock Alum Bar to help them seal.